Entertainment Technician Certification Program (ETCP)

 We endeavor to develop a Personnel Certification Program to the highest standards that recognizes individuals who have demonstrated knowledge, skills, and abilities in specific entertainment technology disciplines.
 By providing a thorough, independent assessment of aptitude, ETCP strives to enhance safety, improve performance, stimulate training, reduce workplace risk, and give due recognition to the professional skills of entertainment technicians.

-In Québec, the ETCP program posed a problem : because the exams were written in English, Francophone candidates found themselves greatly disadvantaged if they did not sufficiently mastered the English language.
+In Québec, the ETCP program posed a problem for French-speaking professionals: because the exams were written in English, Francophone candidates found themselves greatly disadvantaged if they did not sufficiently mastered the English language.
 Note that the exams include 150 questions plus 15 pretest questions and the time allocated to complete it is three hours.

 For those reasons, CITT/ICTS approached the ETCP Council in 2006 to obtain permission to translate into French the certification exams for Arena Rigging and Theatre Rigging.
 With the help of its Québec Section CQICTS, it then turned to the Quebec’s cultural human resources council (CQRHC*) who prepared and filed the request for funding for this ambitious project at a provincial funding program for workforce development and the recognition of skills (FDRCMO).
 The project and its financing were approved in June 2009, the translation began in August 2009 and ended in March 2010.
 Read more here.